 What is it?

-The patella (knee cap) is a small ovoid sesamoid bone that is an important structural part of the stifle (knee joint).
+The patella is a small ovoid sesamoid bone that is an important structural part of the stifle (knee joint).
 It sits in the patellar tendon which attaches it to the strong thigh muscles and glides within a groove in the femur (thigh bone).
 If this groove is too shallow or there is misalignment of the bones of the back leg (common in smaller breeds) then this can allow the patella to dislocate.

-Clinically dogs may skip when running, or a pop may be felt or heard in the stifle or the dog may hold its leg up with the knee bent (patella dislocated) then stretch it behind them (patella relocates); this may be accompanied by vocalisation.
+Clinically dogs may skip when running, a pop may be felt or heard in the stifle and the dog may hold its leg up with the knee bent (patella dislocated) then stretch it behind them (patella relocates); this may be accompanied by vocalisation.
 Patellar luxations are graded in severity from grade 1 to 4 with the latter being most severe.

 Grade 1 and 2 luxations can sometimes be managed without surgery.
 Grade 3 and 4 usually require surgery to make the dog comfortable.
 In general, surgery is recommended for dogs that are lame regardless of grading.
 Surgery usually consists of three procedures:

 - Sulcoplasty: deepening of the groove the patella glides in

 - Tibial Tuberosity Transposition: moving the insertion point of the quadriceps muscles on the tibial tuberosity on the top of the tibia (shin bone).
 This is done by cutting the tibial tuberosity and fixing it in its new position with surgical steel pins

 - Soft Tissue Reconstruction: releasing or tightening of the soft tissues adjacent to the stifle joint.